 Occasionally CAE causes mastitis, pneumonia or wasting disease.

 If you think you might have affected goats or if you'd like to make sure you don't have the disease on your farm, the first step is to get your vet to arrange blood tests.
 Accurate diagnosis is important because there are other diseases that cause very similar signs.
-Generally it's best to repeat testing after a year or so, as some infected goats take some time to give a positive result.
+Generally, it's best to repeat testing after a year or so, as some infected goats take some time to give a positive result.

-In commercial herds any test-positive goats should be humanely culled.
-Then with the help of your vet there are further steps you can take to get rid of the disease.
+In commercial herds, any test-positive goats should be humanely culled.
+Then with the help of your vet, there are further steps you can take to get rid of the disease.

-- Run two herds – one negative and one positive and manage them carefully to prevent infection spreading from the positive goats to the negative ones.
+- Run two herds – one negative and one positive and manage them carefully to prevent infection from spreading from the positive goats to the negative ones.